The Kunstmuseum St.Gallen

 The building, constructed in 1877 by Johann Christoph Kunkler in a neoclassical style, invites one to stroll through the art of the past and present: a dialogue of old and new enables a diversified cultural experience, whereby international traveling exhibitions can be seen, and masterpieces of the past meet today’s contemporary art!
 An extensive educational programming team has made the Kunstmuseum St. Gallen an attractive place for encountering art of the past and present!

-The Kunstzone (art zone) in the Lokremise (engine depot), the Kunstmuseum’s second «venue», serves as a culture lab for contemporary art.
-The immediate proximity to cinema and dance/theater opens up fascinating synergies in terms of content, the raw character of the interior enables process-oriented exhibitions along with «Artist-in-Residence» projects.
+The LOK, the second «venue» of the Kunstmuseum, serves as a culture lab for contemporary art.
+It is part of the Lokremise cultural center in St. Gallen, which was opened in 2010 by the Canton of St. Gallen.
+The immediate proximity to cinema and dance/theater opens fascinating synergies, while the raw character of the interior space enables process-oriented exhibitions.

 The Stiftung Kunstmuseum St.Gallen